-A plethora of indie-rock tracks belt out from the television speakers, from the dulcet tones of Pete Doherty and The Libertines on "Can't Stand Me Now" to indie darlings The Futureheads and "Decent Days and Nights".
+A plethora of indie-rock tracks belts out from the television speakers, from the dulcet tones of Pete Doherty and The Libertines on "Can't Stand Me Now" to indie darlings The Futureheads and "Decent Days and Nights".

-Unfortunately, you become all too familiar with soundtrack of Rugby 05 as there are only ten songs.
+Unfortunately, you become all too familiar with the soundtrack of Rugby 05 as there are only ten songs.
 That's right, ten songs.
 Contrast that with this year's FIFA 21, which boasts 43 tracks.
 A small difference.

-Repetitive yet catchy music aside, you're left with a main menu containing hours of enjoyment.
+Repetitive yet catchy music aside, you're left with the main menu containing hours of enjoyment.
 From the simple 'Play Now' feature, to 'Game Modes' where you can try your hand at a Six Nations or Lions Tour to name a few.

 There was this painstakingly drawn out 'Rugby 101' mode to get yourself up to scratch with the game mechanics.
 A recommendation for the starting player, as it might have been a first for a rugby game.